ta-data-pt-rmt/project-fifa-moneyball/README.md

 - Day of Contract End
 - Market Value of the Player

-3. **Instagram and Facebook** data by player:

-- Number of followers on Instagram
-- Number of likes on Facebook of the club in which the player has a contract

-4. **ESPN FC** data from the past 5 years performance of each player
+3. **ESPN FC** data from the past 5 years performance of each player

 - **GS:** Games Started
 - **SB:** Games Substituted